John McCaslin: Career

 McCaslin began his journalism career in 1980 in Kalispell, Montana, working as news director and anchor of radio station KOFI-AM.
-From 1982–84 he was news director and anchor of Bee Broadcasting, Inc. stations KJJR-AM and KBBZ-FM in Whitefish, Montana.
+From 1982 to 1984 he was news director and anchor of Bee Broadcasting, Inc. stations KJJR-AM and KBBZ-FM in Whitefish, Montana.
 He was also an award-winning correspondent for United Press International and stringer for NBC and ABC.

 In 1984, McCaslin joined the Washington Times as a White House correspondent, working under Jeremiah A. O’Leary.
 For two years, he covered the war in Nicaragua from Washington, Miami and Managua.
 His other beats included the U.S. Justice Department and U.S. Congress.
 He was appointed assistant national editor, and became metropolitan editor when DC Mayor Marion Barry was the target of a federal investigation and indictment.
 In 1992 he began penning Inside the Beltway, which was later syndicated by the Los Angeles Times Syndicate and Chicago’s Tribune Media Services and was hosted on wsRadio in 2008–2009.
 His writings have appeared in a number of national publications.
 His cover stories for Capitol File magazine have featured Katie Couric, Katherine Heigl, Mira Sorvino, Padma Lakshmi, Kerry Washington, and Lauren Graham.
 He has also been a travel writer, filing extensively from around the world.

 McCaslin has been a regular guest of MSNBC’s Hardball with Chris Matthews, Fox News Channel’s Fox & Friends, C-SPAN’s Washington Journal and Booknotes with Brian Lamb, National Public Radio’s Weekend Edition Sunday, and the BBC.
 He has been guest host for Rush Limbaugh, Mary Matalin, Sam Donaldson, Oliver North and Michael Reagan, among other syndicated radio hosts.

 In 2009, McCaslin was tapped by the Talk Radio Network to be co-host of America's Morning News, syndicated to 200-plus stations around the country and featuring interviews with U.S. presidents and politicians to Hollywood elites and national sports figures.
 McCaslin resigned as co-host in 2013.
 In 2014, McCaslin joined the digital news startup Styrk as director of content.
 In January 2017, he became editor of the Rappahannock News, published since 1877 in Little Washington, Virginia.
 In September 2022, he became a columnist for the Flathead Beacon in Kalispell.